NISRA

 4. Evaluate

-- Adjusted color ratios to meet WCAG 2.0 AA standards.
+• Adjust color combinations to meet WCAG 2.0 AA contrast ratios.

 5. Iteration